-Our Training Architects have been hard at work to create 200+ new Courses, Challenges, and hands-on Learning Activities launching this month, including new DevOps training content!
+Our Training Architects have been hard at work to create 200+ new Courses, Hands-On Labs, and Practice Exams/Quizzes launching this month, including new DevOps training content!
 Meet Will, one of our DevOps Training Architects, to see what he’s up to at Linux Academy!

 Currently listening to: Serial (podcast)

 1. What do you do at Linux Academy?

 I’ve been a DevOps Training Architect for 8 months.

 System Administrator with a DevOps focus at Liberty University.
 I came to Linux Academy for the opportunity to learn and teach new technologies.

 3. What do you like most about what you do?